 In the following two experiments, we show the effects of using group-based bandwidth regulation to the regulated best-effort tasks and the protected real-time tasks.
 The basic experiment setup is as follows.
-In the first experiment we run Latency, which is used as the protected real-time task, on core 3 and configure its working set size (WSS) to be larger than the size of the LLC (i.e DRAM-fitting).
-We then co-schedule three instances of BwWrite, which are used as the best-effort tasks on cores 0~2 and set their WSS to be DRAM-fitting.
-We regulate the bandwidth of cores 0~2 under two different domain assignment schemes.
-In the first scheme, 1-domain, we assign the cores to one domain and regulate their memory accesses collectively.
-In the second scheme, 3domain, we assign each core to a separate domain and split the access bandwidth budget equally among them.
-For instance, if the total access bandwidth budget is 320MB/s, each core is assigned with 106.6MB/s.
+In the first experiment we run Latency, which is used as protected real-time task, on Core 3 and configure its working set size (WSS) to be larger than the size of the LLC (i.e DRAM-fitting).
+We then coschedule three instances of BwWrite, which is used as besteffort tasks, on cores 0 through 2 and set their WSS to be DRAM-fitting.
+We regulate the bandwidth of cores 0~2 under two different schemes.
+In the first scheme we assign the cores to one domain and regulate their memory accesses collectively.
+In the second scheme, we assign each core to a domain and split the bandwidth budget equally among them.
+For instance, if the total bandwidth budget is 320MB/s, each core is assigned with 106.6MB/s.
 We run the experiment under different budget assignments and measure the execution time of Latency.